What is a coaching model, and why is it useful for your practice?

 - What effects did the changes have?

-Another great coaching framework that has a different and fresh perspective on what to work on in a coaching session is the CLEAR model.
-Peter Hawkins developed this model in the early 1980s, and thus it is older than the GROW model.
+Another great coaching framework that has a different and fresh perspective on what to work on in a coaching session is the CLEAR coaching model.
+Peter Hawkins developed the CLEAR coaching model in the early 1980s, and thus it is older than the GROW model.